Peer Review Process

 • The manuscript is outside of the aim and scope for the publication,

-• The submission does not conform to the formal requirements or ethical guidelines of the publication;
+• The submission does not conform to the formal requirements or Publication Ethics, Submission Guidelines,

-• The author failed to make sufficient changes based on the reviewers’ comments and the policy of IJSPSY,
+• The author (s) failed to make sufficient changes based on the reviewers’ comments and the IJSPSY policies,

 • The manuscript contains some emotional content that could mislead readers,